Volantarius/volantarius.github.io/index.md

 ![Much better](ts1_chinesebetter.jpg)

-But I worked hard and figured out all of the issues!
-Using a custom shader to use the vertex coloring as an emission output.
+Eventually I figured out all of the issues!
+I wrote a little shader that treated vertex colors as light.

 ![Graveyard!](ts1_new01.jpg)